 - Shin Pads.

-- All fighters wear IKF APPROVED boxing gloves.
+- All fighters wear IKF/PKB APPROVED boxing gloves.

-- Breast and Chest Protectors, Face Guard Protectors- Are optional for adults
+- Breast and Chest Protectors are optional for adults but are recommended.

 - Three judges will sit at ringside and score each bout based on a 10 point

 must system just like in regular boxing or kickboxing.
 The winner gets 10, the

 loser gets 9 or less if point deductions occur.